Altlock/CHICKEN-GPIO/README.md

 #### (board-rev)

 Returns the board revision (1 or 2).
+This may crash the program on later Raspberry pi's.

 #### (pin-mode pin mode)